MEGA 2025

 - Accounting Insights: Quality Management Standards

-Paul Brown, Director of Peer Review, Florida Institute of CPAsPaul Brown
+Paul Brown, Vice President, Professional and Technical Standards, Florida Institute of CPAsPaul Brown

 The QMS session will provide attendees with an overview of the new Quality Management Standards.
 The session will cover the difference from the extant QC standards and go into detail of the significant highlights of the new standards.
 Knowledge Level: Intermediate